-The GLEIF is overseen by a committee of global regulators known as the LEI Regulatory Oversight Committee (LEI ROC), including the Federal Reserve Board, with Joseph Tracy as a current Vice Chair of the LEI ROC (having completed a previous term as Chair), and William Treacy as a member for the Board.
+The GLEIF is overseen by a committee of global regulators known as the LEI Regulatory Oversight Committee (LEI ROC) with William Treacy as a member for the Board and Joseph Tracy having served as a previous Chair and Vice Chair of the LEI ROC.
 The LEI ROC coordinates and oversees the worldwide framework of legal entity identification that is the Global LEI System.
-Its members sign the LEI ROC Charter and commit to support the introduction of the Global LEI System for official or international identification purposes.
+Its members sign the LEI ROC

+Charter and commit to support the introduction of the Global LEI System for official or international identification purposes.